QudsLab/NextSSL/README.md

 | DRBG / RNG | 7 | DRBGs and randomness infrastructure |
 | Stateful HBS | 2 | LMS and XMSS |

-Entries marked `NEW` in [ALGO.md](ALGO.md) are planned surfaces to add or expose.
-They are not claims of completed implementation.
+Entries marked `NEW` in [ALGO.md](ALGO.md) are planned items.
+They do not mean the code is finished.

 ## Safety Profiles